HiPERCAM/hipercam/docs/photometry.rst

 different colour to the target such that they are bright in some bands but faint in others.
-If the weather is photometric, then extraction of just the target with a large aperture, reminiscent of the old days of photometry with photomulipliers through 10 or 15 arcsec diameter apertures, may be in order.
+If the weather is photometric, then extraction of just the target with a large aperture, reminiscent of the old days of photometry with photomultipliers through 10 or 15 arcsec diameter apertures, may be in order.
 It is also possible to use the comparison star on one band to correct for short timescale fluctuations in another where the comparison may be faint, but one should then typically use a larger than normal radius because the profiles